 - ¼ teaspoon sea salt

 - 1 ¾ cups non-dairy milk

-- 2 tbsp flax meal (whisked with 6 tbsp lukewarm water to make 2 flax "eggs")
+- 2 tablespoon flax meal (whisked with 6 tablespoon lukewarm water to make 2 flax "eggs")

 - ¼ cup applesauce